aimms/documentation/dataexchange/mapping.rst

 The :token:`write-filter` attribute can be specified at any node in the mapping tree, and should be a reference to an identifier in the model including the bound indices at this location as for the :token:`maps-to` attribute.
 For any tuple of bound indices for which the :token:`write-filter` attribute does not hold a non-default value, the corresponding part of the generate JSON, XML or CSV file will be skipped.

+The :token:`force-dense` attribute should also contain a reference to an identifier plus bound indices as for the :token:`maps-to` attribute.
+Thru this attribute you can force a specific density pattern by specifying a domain for which nodes *should* be generated, regardless of whether non-default data is present to fill such nodes, e.g. because the identifier specified in the :token:`maps-to` attribute of the node itself, or any of its sub-nodes, holds no non-default data.
+Note that a density pattern enforced thru the :token:`force-dense` attribute is still subject to a write filter specified in a :token:`write-filter` attribute.

-The :token:`force-dense` attribute should contain a reference to an identifier plus bound indices as for the :token:`maps-to` attribute.
-You can use it to force an empty node to be generated in the XML or JSON file even if there is no data to fill the node.
-This may be important when the bound indices are generated thru the :token:`iterative-binds-to` attribute, and not explicitly represented thru a regular :token:`binds-to` attribute.
-In such cases, not writing nodes that hold no non-default data, may lead to inconsistent numbering of generated elements when reading the generated JSON or XML files back in.
-When reading a JSON, XML or CSV file, the library will assign a value of 1 to any tuple encountered, such that the same file will be generated when writing back the file using the same mapping based on the data just read in.
+Enforcing a density pattern may be important when the bound indices are generated thru the :token:`iterative-binds-to` attribute, and not explicitly represented thru data-holding node bound to a regular :token:`binds-to` attribute.
+In such cases, not writing nodes that hold no non-default data, may lead to inconsistent numbering of generated elements when reading the generated JSON or XML files back in. *When reading a JSON, XML or CSV file, the library will assign a value of 1 for the identifier specified in the* :token:`force-dense` *attribute to any tuple encountered, such that the same file will be generated when writing back the file using the same mapping based on the data just read in.*

-Note that none of the :token:`maps-to`, :token:`write-filter` and :token:`force-dense` attributes may contain an identifier *slice*, but must be bound to indices in the mapping for *all* dimensions of the given identifier.
+Note that none of the :token:`maps-to`, :token:`write-filter` and :token:`force-dense` attributes may contain an identifier *slice*, but must be bound to indices in the mapping for *all* dimensions of the given identifier. *Thus, for instance, specifying a value of 1 to the* :token:`force-dense` *attribute to enforce full density is not allowed.* Instead you should create a full-dimensional parameter holding 1 for every tuple in its domain and assign that to the  :token:`force-dense` attribute.

 The embedded-mapping attribute
 ------------------------------

 Through the :token:`embedded-mapping` attribute, you can indicate that a value-holding element in the given JSON or XML file should hold a string that can be read or written using the mapping specified in this attribute.
 Note that the mapping element to which this attribute is attached may not have bound indices.

-The :token:`base64-encoded` attribute indicates whether embedded mapped string is or should be base64 encoded.
+Assigning a value of 1 to the :token:`base64-encoded` attribute indicates whether embedded mapped string is or should be base64 encoded.

 How does the mapping work for reading and writing?
 ==================================================